systematic-magic/AgingPMC/research_papers_html.rst

 - Space is allowed (but not mandatory) after semicolon and colon.
 Space is mandatory after both (JournalName and page numbers) dots.
 Other spaces are not allowed.

-- Page number range can be written either in full (12063-12074) or in shorten format (12063-74).
-Both formats are allowed. |br|
-In rare cases reference can contain just a first page number.
+- Page number range must be written either in shorten format (12063-74).
+Only shortened format is allowed. |br| In rare cases reference can contain just a first page number.
 This is also allowed.

 - DOI must be in "https://doi.org" format.
 There must be no dot at the end.